Adobe Connect Student Fact Sheet

 - Microphones: By default, only hosts and presenters are granted the ability to enable their microphones.
 Professors may choose to enable microphone rights for everyone by using the Attendee List configuration menu.
 To request microphone access, you can ‘Raise Your Hand’ by clicking the icon at the lower left corner of the screen.
 If the professor calls on you, your microphone access will be enabled.
 To turn on your microphone, click the ‘Talk’ button on the bottom left of your screen.
 The first time you do this, a pop up window will ask for permission to use your microphone – be sure to click Allow.
 To keep your microphone on without having to hold the Talk button down, click the padlock adjacent to the Talk button.
 To turn off your microphone, click the Padlock again.
 Many microphone configurations will work without problems, but everyone should go through the Audio Setup Wizard, on the ‘Meeting’ menu, under Manage My Settings à Audio Setup Wizard.
 Completing the wizard tends to fix most microphone problems.

-- Recordings: If your instructor is recording the class sessions in Adobe Connect, then links to them will be posted to your course's Blackboard site after class.
+- Recordings: If your instructor is recording the class sessions in Adobe Connect, then links to them will be posted to your course's Canvas site after class.

 To learn more about how to participate in meetings, visit: